-The U.S. tax season is in full swing and knowing how to file U.S. taxes from Canada is crucial.
-If you are a U.S. expat living in Canada or a Canadian businessman with U.S. source income, you will most likely need to file a U.S. federal tax return in 2020.
+The U.S. tax season is in full swing and knowing how to file U.S. taxes from Canada may be crucial to you.
+If you are a U.S. expat living in Canada or a Canadian businessman with U.S. source income, you may be required to file a U.S. federal tax return for the 2022 tax year.
 Importantly, you may also be required to file a U.S. state tax return.

 In general, U.S. citizens and Green card holders have U.S. tax filing obligations irrespective of where they live.
 Being subject to taxes in more than one country can be challenging and is not simple.
 The process of filing U.S. taxes from Canada can get tricky for a number of reasons.

-U.S. citizens and green card holders residing in Canada face stringent compliance requirements in order to keep up with their tax filing and reporting obligations in both countries.
+U.S. citizens and Green card holders residing in Canada face stringent compliance requirements in order to keep up with their tax filing and reporting obligations in both countries.
 This is also a very time-consuming process, as the tax laws and relevant tax relief provisions are numerous and are constantly changing.
 Importantly, the U.S. international tax law is very complex and is not easy to follow for a layperson.
 Even tax professionals not practicing in the U.S. international tax and cross-border taxation may not be up to the task.
 A layperson with no vested knowledge in this area could not only miss out on valuable exemptions, but also miss important deadlines, which can lead to substantial penalties.